 Reeds Spring A+ Program

 The A+ class is a course students take during their junior or senior year to help meet the tutoring requirement of the A+ Program.
-Students will meet with the A+ teacher at the beginning of the semester to learn the requirements and processes of A+, to fill out paperwork pertaining to the A+ program and class, and set up a tutoring log.
-The A+ teacher will then begin the process of placing A+ students in classes where they can tutor students.
-By taking the A+ class, students should meet the requirements of signing the A+ Agreement and 50 hours of unpaid tutoring.
+Students will meet with the A+ teacher at the beginning of the semester to learn the requirements and processes of A+ and to fill out paperwork pertaining to the A+ program and class.
+The A+ teacher will then begin the process of placing A+ students in classes where they can tutor/mentor students.

 -A+ Program Goals:

 · Ensure that all students graduate from high school

 · Ensure that all students complete a selection of high school studies that is challenging and has identified learner expectations

 · Ensure that all students proceed from high school graduation to a college, post-secondary vocational/technical school, or a high wage job with workplace development opportunities

 -Students will be eligible for state financial reimbursement if they meet the following requirements: